guilhermepioner/petshop-angular/README.md

 Below is the list with the improvements and new _features_ that I implemented myself:

 - Counter of items present in the shopping cart for the navigation bar
+- The shopping cart groups the items correctly.
+Only one item is listed for each product, but it increases the quantity of that item.

 ---